juliankoehn/julian.pro/src/content/blog/type-safe-react-components-in-typescript.md

   url: "../../assets/images/use-scheduler.png"
   alt: "The Astro logo with the word One."
 date: 2023-10-19
-topics: ["astro", "blogging", "learning in public"]
+topics: ["react", "typescript", "type safety"]
 ---

 TypeScript brings typed goodness to React.
 Writing components in TS provides end-to-end catch safety nets.
 It takes a bit more work upfront, but prevents entire classes of runtime errors later on.